-The layout results in a successful continuation of the existing area character and achieves the incorporation of three storey development, mirroring the older three storey row along Queens Avenue.
-The three terraces ensure that there is a strong presence to the rear of the apartments and the car parking area which will create a sense of place and deter anti-social behaviour in this location.
+The layout results in a successful continuation of the existing area character and achieves the incorporation of three storey development, mirroring the older three storey row along Queens Avenue and the two storey existing properties on Coronation Drive, Thirlmere Way and Philip Road.
 The building designs are successful in providing continuity whilst engendering a more modern sense of place.